avivrosenberg/avivr.net-quartz/content/About me.md

 I'm a researcher, data scientist and a generally curious person.

-I like anything where math and code come together to solve real problems.
+I like anything involving math and code coming together to solve real problems.
 My main toolset comes from the domains of machine learning, statistics, data science, signal processing and software engineering.

 %%academic research%%
-During my PhD at the [Technion Computer Science Faculty](https://cs.technion.ac.il), I got combine all of those things.
+During my PhD at the [Technion Computer Science Faculty](https://cs.technion.ac.il), I was fortunate enough to combine all of those things.
 Some examples from my research include,
-- Detecting cardiac pathologies from ECG data using deep learning.
+- Detecting cardiac pathologies from ECG data using deep learning [](https://www.pnas.org/doi/full/10.1073/pnas.2020620118).
-- Analyzing the connection between genetic coding and protein structure.
+- Analyzing the connection between genetic coding and protein structure [](https://www.nature.com/articles/s41467-022-30390-9).
-- Creating new tools for analyzing data distributions in high-dimensions.
+- Creating new tools for analyzing data distributions in high-dimensions [](https://arxiv.org/abs/2205.14977).

 %%industry experience%%
 Over the years, I've also worked in various industry roles.
 Currently, I'm a researcher at fintech startup, [Sibylla](https://sibylla.io), where I develop machine-learning-based algorithms for algorithmic trading.

----

-I'm a data scientist specializing in machine learning and signal processing.

-I have tackled data-intensive problems across diverse domains, including cardiology (deep-learning based ECG analysis), computational biology (directional statistics for protein structure analysis), transportation (time-series processing) and quantitative finance (learning-based portfolio construction and optimization).

-I completed my PhD in the Technion Computer Science Faculty, where I conducted multidisciplinary research developing ML-based algorithms and statistical tools for real-world applications in medicine and biology under the supervision of Prof. [Alex Bronstein](https://bron.cs.technion.ac.il).

-My research has been published in journals and conferences such as Nature Communications, PNAS, ICLR, and ICML.
-I was also the head TA of the faculty's Deep Learning course.

-In addition to research, I have a strong background in software engineering from multiple technical roles, where I gained extensive experience creating robust, testable, well-designed software.